sightmachine/sightmachine-sdk/performance/README.md

 ## Usage

 ### 1. Configuration
-If a custom configuration file is provided as a command-line argument, the script will use the parameters specified in that file.
-Otherwise, it will use hardcoded default values for configuration parameters.
+A custom configuration file should be provided as a command-line argument.
+The script will use the parameters specified in that file for configuring the load test and fetching query data for the APIs under test.

 The configuration file should include the following parameters:

 - `num_peak_users`: Number of peak users to simulate load.
 - `ramp_up_rate`: Rate at which users are ramped up.
 - `total_run_time`: Total duration for which the load test should run.
 - `min_wait_time`: Minimum wait time between API requests.
 - `max_wait_time`: Maximum wait time between API requests.
+- `get_cycles_query_config`: Query data for `get_cycles` API.
+This should include the necessary parameters required to make a request to the `get_cycles` API.
+- `get_line_data_query_config`: Query data for `get_line_data` API.
+This should include the necessary parameters required to make a request to the `get_line_data` API.
+- `get_kpi_data_viz_query_config`: Query data for `get_kpi_data_viz` API.
+This should include the necessary parameters required to make a request to the `get_kpi_data_viz` API.

-If any of these parameters are missing in the configuration file, the script will use hardcoded default values for them.
+If any of these parameters are missing in the configuration file, the script raises an exception to ensure that crucial configuration parameters are provided.

 ### 2. Command Line Arguments
 The script accepts two optional command-line arguments: